Rigidity results with curvature conditions from Lichnerowicz Laplacian and applications: Introduction

+The Bochner technique has long played a fundamental role in global Riemannian geometry, yielding vanishing and rigidity theorems through curvature conditions and harmonic analysis.
+Building on the classical works of Meyer, Gallot-Meyer, and Gallot~\cite{meyer, GM, Gal}, Petersen and Wink recently introduced a new class of curvature positivity conditions adapted to this method~\cite{PW}.
+In particular, they demonstrated that on a closed Riemannian manifold $(M^n, g)$ of dimension $n \geq 3$, if the curvature operator is $(n - \ell)$-positive for some $1 \leq \ell \leq \lfloor \frac{n}{2} \rfloor$, then the Betti numbers $b_1(M), \dots, b_\ell(M)$ vanish, and all harmonic $\ell$-forms are parallel.
+Moreover, under $(n - \ell)$-nonnegativity, they established a rigidity result for harmonic $\ell$-forms.
+Their framework further extends a theorem of Tachibana, proving that a connected closed Einstein manifold with $\lfloor \frac{n-1}{2} \rfloor$-positive curvature must have constant sectional curvature.

+More recently, in~\cite{PW20}, Petersen and Wink extended their analysis to complete non-compact weighted manifolds, proving vanishing results for $L^2$-integrable weighted harmonic forms under curvature positivity conditions and weighted Poincaré inequalities.

+Motivated by these developments, the present work investigates the behavior of harmonic tensors—specifically those associated with the Lichnerowicz Laplacian—on complete non-compact Riemannian manifolds.
+Our goal is to generalize Bochner-type vanishing theorems for $L^Q$ harmonic tensors, moving beyond compactness and leveraging integral curvature bounds and analytic inequalities.

+Extending such results to the non-compact setting is not merely a technical generalization but reveals new geometric phenomena that are invisible in the compact case.
+In particular, non-compact manifolds often exhibit richer asymptotic structures.
+One especially significant application of our theory arises in the context of asymptotically locally Euclidean (ALE) manifolds.

+Let $(M^n,g)$ be a complete non-compact Riemannian manifold and consider the Lichnerowicz Laplacian defined by $\Delta_L := \nabla^* \nabla + c \mathfrak{R i c}$ for $c > 0$.
+Our first main result establishes vanishing of harmonic tensors under integral decay assumptions and curvature positivity:

-Motivated by the investigation of Petersen and Wink in their series of papers \cite{PW20, PW21}, in this paper, we are interested in $L^Q$ harmonic $\ell$-harmonic tensors on \textit{complete non-compact} Riemannian manifolds.
-Let $\mathfrak{R}$ be the curvature tensor associated with the Riemannian curvature tensor.
-Our first result is stated as follows. \begin{theorem} Let $(M,g)$ be a complete, non-compact $n$-dimensional Riemannian manifold.
-Denote $\Delta_{L}=\nabla^{*} \nabla+c \Ric$ as Lichnerowicz Laplacian for $c >0$.
-Assume that the curvature tensor is $\lceil \frac{n}{2}\rceil$-nonnegative.
-Then every harmonic tensor $T$ (with respect to the Lichnerowicz Laplacian) is vanishing if $|T| \in L^Q(M)$ for some $Q\geq2$.
-Here $\hat{T}$ is the associated tensor defined in Definition \ref{def22}. \end{theorem}
+\begin{theorem} Let $(M,g)$ be a complete non-compact Riemannian $n$-manifold.
+Suppose the curvature tensor is $\lceil \frac{n}{2} \rceil$-nonnegative.
+Then any harmonic tensor $T$ with respect to the Lichnerowicz Laplacian $\Delta_L$ must vanish if $|T| \in L^Q(M)$ for some $Q > 1$.
+Here $\hat{T}$ is the associated curvature-type tensor defined in Definition~\ref{def22}. \end{theorem}

-For general $\kappa \geqslant 0$, if we assume that $g(\Re(\hat{T}), \hat{T}) \geqslant -\kappa|T|^2$, we can also prove an analogous result.
-However, we need some more assumption that the weighted Poincar\'e inequality holds (\cite[Def 0.1]{LPWJ}): we say that a complete Riemannian manifold $M$ satisfies a weighted Poincar\'e inequality with a nonnegative weight function $\rho\geq 0$ on $M$, if the inequality
+If we assume $g(\Re(\hat{T}), \hat{T}) \geqslant -\kappa|T|^2$ for some $\kappa \geqslant 0$, we can prove a similar result.
+However, we need to make additional assumptions, specifically that the weighted Poincar'e inequality holds (\cite[Def 0.1]{LPWJ}).
+This means that there is a non-negative, continuous, and not identically zero weight function $\rho$ on $M$, such that

-is valid for all compactly supported smooth function $\phi \in C^{\infty}_0(M)$.
-We put two addtional hypotheses on $\rho$, one is